 There is controversy raging in different parts of the world, particularly in the USA, regarding the veracity of the King James Version of the Bible, and other western translations, and particularly criticising the emphasis given to the Divinity of Christ.
-The argument is used by opponents that when the Syrian church split into "two parts" in approx. AD 500, the “western manuscript,” as opposed to the “eastern manuscript,” became the base document for the western translations.
+The argument is used by opponents that when the Syrian Church split into "two parts" in approx. AD 500, the "Western Manuscript", as opposed to the "Eastern Manuscript", became the base document for the Western translations.
 According to this thinking, Aramaic was translated to Greek, then to Latin, before the vernacular languages of Europe, and in the process picked up much error, both scribal and political, to say nothing of the denominational biases, and religious sect interpretations.
-As is well known by the history of the “church” since Constantine, there is much truth in these arguments and concerns.
-The western document, called by some Pshitta "O", has vociferous opponents, who go so far as to say that the KJV should be scrapped!
+As is well known by the history of the "Church" since Constantine, there is much truth in these arguments and concerns.
+The Western document, called by some Pshitta "O", has vociferous opponents, who go so far as to say that the KJV should be scrapped!

 See also Victor Alexander’s note on the later version of the Syriac:

-There is much controversy regarding the languages used at the time of our Lord’s earthly ministry, and various factions have vested interests for their views.
+There is much controversy regarding the languages used at the time of our Lord’s Earthly ministry, and various factions have vested interests for their views.
 Dr. Bullinger is of the opinion that Aramaic, Hebrew, Latin and Greek were used.
 Greek would have been needed in any case for the use of the Septuagint, and Latin for interaction with the occupying Romans.
 Aramaic and Hebrew would have been common.
-When our Lord was before Pilate, He is recorded as answering direct, and not through an interpreter, and it is almost certain that Pilate would have used Latin.
+When Our Lord was before Pilate, He is recorded as answering direct, and not through an interpreter, and it is almost certain that Pilate would have used Latin.
 It is therefore reasonable to assume that Jesus was able to use at least three of the languages.
 It should not be difficult to accept that premise, as when He debated in the Synagogue at the age of 12, He confounded the Priests and Elders with His great knowledge.
 It is clear that ANY ability He needed for His task, would be at His disposal!

-As well as the above mentioned translations, a recent New Testament translation has been done by Victor Alexander, an ancient languages scholar, who as a Christian has found the work profoundly moving.
-His work is ongoing, and at the present time he is working on the Old Testament.
-When possible, he searches for manuscripts in the Euphrates Valley, considered to be the main possible location of older documents, due to scattered and inaccessible communities, which escaped the ravages of the various occupations in that area over the last 2000 years.
-His translation of the New Testament into English, from the original ancient Aramaic Pshitta "A” manuscript, using ancient Aramaic can be accessed on Supporters Page.
+As well as the above mentioned translations, a recent New Testament translation has been done by Victor Alexander, an Ancient languages Scholar, which has been revised, and he also worked on the Old Testament recently.
+When possible, he also undertakes searches for Manuscripts in the Euphrates Valley, considered to be the main possible location of older documents, due to scattered and inaccessible communities, which escaped the ravages of the various occupations in that area over the last 2000 years.
+His translation of the New Testament into English, from the original Ancient Aramaic Pshitta "A" can be accessed on the Internet.

 Summary: The "PshittA" is the Eastern form of the "Old Syriac" derivatives.
-The "PshittO" is the Western form, which was used for "all" western translations.
-The age of the "PshittA" and "PshittO" is in question, but ranges from AD100 to 300.
+The "PshittO" is the Western form, which was used for "all" Western translations.
+The Age of the "PshittA" and "PshittO" is in question, but ranges from AD100 to 300.
 The authenticity of the Old Syriacs is questioned by some.
-Some say that only one copy exists, and is a fake, but there are at least two.
-There is current research on this whole subject, and academic books being written.
-One of the copies of the "A" document has "Masoretic similarities," and was/is used by the "Armenian church" for their copies.
+Some opinions are that only one copy exists, and is a fake, but there are at least two.
+There is current research on this whole subject, and Academic books being written.
+One of the copies of the "A" document has "Masoretic similarities", and was/is used by the "Armenian Church" for their copies.